Heineken Holding (OTCMKTS:HKHHF) Short Interest Update

-Heineken Holding (OTCMKTS:HKHHF – Get Rating) saw a large drop in short interest in February.
-As of February 15th, there was short interest totalling 53,800 shares, a drop of 13.4% from the January 31st total of 62,100 shares.
-Based on an average daily trading volume, of 1,600 shares, the days-to-cover ratio is currently 33.6 days.
+Heineken Holding (OTCMKTS:HKHHF – Get Rating) saw a large increase in short interest in the month of February.
+As of February 28th, there was short interest totalling 136,800 shares, an increase of 154.3% from the February 13th total of 53,800 shares.
+Based on an average trading volume of 12,300 shares, the days-to-cover ratio is currently 11.1 days.

 Heineken Company Profile